COSEWIC definitions and abbreviations

 CITES: The Convention on International Trade in Endangered Species regulates the international trade of endangered species.
 Species are listed in three Appendices with decreasing levels of regulation.
 No international trade is permitted for species in Appendix I. Canada is a signatory to CITES and must abide by its regulations.
 (Internet address: CITES)

-Continuing decline: A recent, current or projected future decline (which may be smooth, irregular or sporadic), that is liable to continue unless remedial measures are taken.
-Fluctuations will not normally count as continuing declines, but an observed decline should not be considered as a fluctuation unless there is evidence for this.
-(Source: IUCN 2010).
-Estimated continuing decline (under criterion C1) had quantitative thresholds and requires a quantitative estimate (IUCN 2011).
+Continuing decline: A recent, current or projected future decline (which may be smooth, irregular or sporadic), which is liable to continue unless remedial measures are taken.
+Fluctuations will not normally count as continuing declines

 COSEWIC: Committee on the Status of Endangered Wildlife in Canada.
 (Accepted by COSEWIC prior to May 2003).